 in order to disabling public network, and save it.

-NOTE: Your SSH connection will be disabled after processed this step.
+NOTE: Your SSH connection will be disabled after processing this step.

-NOTE: Do not need to process this step for Debian & Ubuntu server.
+NOTE: Do not need to process this step for Debian & Ubuntu servers.

-Now input following command to continue configuring private network interface.
+Now input the following command to continue configuring the private network interface.

 # vi /etc/sysconfig/network-scripts/ifcfg-eth1 (CentOS7/8)